CodeDifferently/piano-lecture/README.md

-#### Adding "animation" to your buttons
+#### Adding "animation" to your keys
 OK!
 We now have sound for each key!
 Let's add some animation to our piano!
 When a key is pressed on the keyboard, the associated piano key will move simultaneously.
-So first things first, we're going to go right back to the `styles.css` file and add the code below.
+So first things first, we're going to go right back to the`styles.css` file and add the code below.

 ```CSS